usefulmove/usefulmove/lop/language-oriented-programming.md

   (index-of board 0))
 ```

+## Encoding the rules

 The rules of the game are encoded in the `candidate-allowed?` predicate function.
-The function looks at all of the values in the row, column, and box that correspond to the position on the board passed to it, and determines if the proposed value is already in use. `candidate-allowed` calls a `get-forbidden-candidates` function that returns a list of all of the values already in use (in the same row, column, and box) for the board position provided.
-The code for `candidate-allowed?`, `get-forbidden-values`, and an example of one of the `get-[xxx]-values` functions used in their definition are copied below.
+The function looks at the values in the row, column, and box that correspond to a specific position, and determines if a candidate (proposed) value is already in use. `candidate-allowed?` uses `get-forbidden-candidates`, a function that returns a list of all of values already being used (in the same row, column, or box) for a specific position on the board.
+The code for `candidate-allowed?` and `get-forbidden-candidates` (and an example of one of the `get-[xxx]-values` functions) are copied below.
+Notice each one is concise.

 ```scheme
 (define (candidate-allowed? board pos value)